Seattle Public Schools, 1862-2023: Dunlap Elementary School

 See Additional Media

 Joseph and Catherine (Henderson) Dunlap arrived in the Puget Sound region in September 1869, having traveled by covered wagon from Iowa.
-According to family legend, when they arrived in the Puget Sound region, they followed a road over Beacon Hill and sent their son George up a tree to view the land to the south and east.
+According to family legend, when they arrived, they followed a road over Beacon Hill and sent their son George up a tree to view the land to the south and east.
 There he spotted a flat valley and Lake Washington.
-The Dunlaps decided to homestead in that valley, located to the south of the Van Asselt and Mapel families.
+The Dunlaps decided to homestead in the valley, located to the south of the Van Asselt and Mapel families.
 They claimed 120 acres extending east toward Rainier Beach.

-Several streets in the area today are named for the Dunlap family: Fontanelle, after their hometown in Iowa; Henderson, after the mother's maiden name; and Pearl, after several daughters in later generations.
-The family house was located between Henderson and Cloverdale at 47th Avenue S. There they established a stopping place for newcomers who had crossed the Cascade Mountains via the old Snoqualmie trail.
-They built a large corral to hold travelers' herds of cattle.
+Several streets in the area today are named for the Dunlap family: Fontanelle, after their hometown in Iowa; Henderson, after the mother’s maiden name; and Pearl, after several daughters born in later generations.
+The family house, located between Henderson and Cloverdale at 47th Avenue S, was a stopping place for newcomers who had crossed the Cascade Mountains via the old Snoqualmie trail.
+The family built a large corral to hold travelers’ herds of cattle.
 By 1886, Joseph Dunlap had cultivated a sizable field of tobacco.

 Location: Trenton Street between 48th & 50th S